mm80843/T3.5/docs/Benef/PBN__Benef_380.md

 # __Improved protection against potential issues__

-## Name of the Benefit

-Reviewing and adjusting contracts and service agreements can help construction companies address potential protection issues and mitigate risks related to the decline in housing construction

 ## Description of Benefits pertaining to Beneficiaries

 * [By protecting themselves against potential issues and risks, construction companies can safeguard their financial stability, improve project outcomes, and secure future business opportunities](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_408.md)